Working with the Foundation

 Contracting for Research Services and Sponsored Programs

 Georgia Southern University comprises a myriad of research, scholastic and educational strengths that dovetail with current scientific, technological and community needs.
 All applications, proposals, and contracts for research funding, training, and other scholarly activities, are made in the name of the Georgia Southern University Research and Service Foundation.
 In most cases, proposals must be routed for academic and administrative reviews and approvals prior to acceptance of an award or contract.
-For more information on proposal routing, see the Preparing Your Proposal section of the ORSSP website.
+For more information on proposal routing, see the Reviews and Approvals section of the ORSSP website.

 Once a proposal is reviewed and approved by both parties, contractual agreements may be initiated by the Georgia Southern University Research and Service Foundation.
 To facilitate this activity, the Executive Director of the Foundation will work directly with the Sponsor to negotiate the Agreement between the parties.
 This will serve to memorialize the relationship between the University and the sponsor.